 Exciting Opportunity for Lead Veterinary Surgeon with Orthopaedic Surgical Bias

 ✨Understand the Practice's Values

 Research the practice's history and values before the interview.
-Knowing their commitment to work-life balance and community involvement can help you align your answers with what they value, making you a more attractive candidate.
+Knowing that they have been established for over 100 years and prioritise work-life balance can help you align your answers with their ethos.
+This shows genuine interest and helps you connect with the interviewers.

+Exciting Opportunity for Lead Veterinary Surgeon with Orthopaedic Surgical Bias